Overview of State Laws: Leaving Unattended Animals in Vehicles

 While most “hot car” laws apply to “animals” generally, some are limited to certain kinds of animals:

-- Just cats and dogs: Colorado, Maryland, Minnesota, and Nevada
+- Just cats and dogs: Colorado, Maryland, and Minnesota

 - Any companion animal: New York and Virginia